Lokomotiv Yaroslavl: 2011 plane crash

 On 7 September 2011, the Lokomotiv club was to travel to Minsk for its first game of the 2011–12 KHL season when the airplane that was carrying the team crashed following a botched take-off from Tunoshna Airport.
-Of the 45 passengers and crew on board, only flight engineer Alexander Sizov survived the crash.
+Among the 45 passengers and crew on board, only flight engineer Alexander Sizov survived the crash.
 26-year-old Lokomotiv forward Alexander Galimov, who had been with the team since 2004, was pulled out of the crash alive and conscious, but had burns to 80 percent of his body and died five days later in a hospital in Moscow.

 Prior to the crash, the team played nine pre-season games, finishing with a 7–2 record.
 On 3 September 2011, in Lokomotiv's last pre-season game, at home against Torpedo, Galimov scored the team's last pre-crash goal in a 5–2 victory.

 In the aftermath of the crash, KHL president Alexander Medvedev announced that a disaster draft would be held to allow Lokomotiv Yaroslavl to ice a team for the 2011–12 season.
 However, on 10 September 2011, the team announced its intention not to participate in the 2011–2012 KHL season, opting to play in the Supreme Hockey League (VHL) for one season before returning to the KHL.
 Former coach Petr Vorobiev returned to the team as its head coach for the VHL season.
 Also, Lokomotiv Yaroslavl's squad for the following season would automatically be qualified for the KHL playoffs, and the club could request allowance to use more than six non-Russian players in the KHL squad.

 The accident was the second plane crash in Russia involving a hockey team; in 1950, the entire VVS Moscow team was killed in an air disaster near Sverdlovsk (now Yekaterinburg).

+Since the disaster, Lokomotiv’s jerseys have featured a memorial patch depicting a black ribbon inscribed with the date of the crash.

 2012–13 season

-On 9 April 2012, Tom Rowe, formerly an assistant coach with the NHL's Carolina Hurricanes, signed on as the team's new head coach.
+On 9 April 2012, Tom Rowe, formerly an assistant coach with the Carolina Hurricanes of the National Hockey League (NHL), signed on as the team's new head coach.

 For the 2012–13 KHL season, Lokomotiv added former NHL players Viktor Kozlov, Niklas Hagman, Staffan Kronwall, Curtis Sanford, Sami Lepistö and Vitaly Vishnevskiy.
 Vishnevskiy previously played for the club from 2008 to 2010.
-Current NHL Defenseman Dmitri Kulikov signed on to play with Lokomotiv during the NHL lockout.
+Defenseman Dmitri Kulikov signed on to play with Lokomotiv during the NHL lockout.